blutorange/multiproperties-maven-plugin/README.md

 * The `Text File Handler` is not supported as of now.
 The Eclipse add-on seems to be broken currently and does not generate the text files (or rather, the generated files only contain `nullnullnull...`).
 If anybody needs this and knows the format of these generated text files, open an issue and let me know.

-Other than that, it should generate the same output as the Eclipse addon, with a few intentional exceptions:
+Other than that, it should generate the same output as the Eclipse addon, including the following "quirks":

-* `Write disabled properties as comment` is turned on and a multiline property is disabled, the Eclipse addon fails to comment every line other than the first line of the multiline property, which is a bug.
+* When `Write disabled properties as comment` is turned on and a multiline property is disabled, the Eclipse addon fails to properly comment lines other than the first line of the multiline property, which is a bug.
 This plugin adds the `#` before each line.
 * Backslashes `\` in the value of a property are properly escaped as two backslashes `\\`.
-The Eclipse add-on fails to do so when the file encoding is UTF8 or UTF16.
+The Eclipse add-on fails to do so when the file encoding is not ISO_8859_1.
 * Characters not representable in US-ASCII are escaped when US-ASCII is selected as the encoding.
 The Eclipse add-on fails to escape such characters for US-ASCII, resulting in question marks `?` being written to the properties file.